ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 Second recommendation: if you do have really big data, learn [Spark](https://spark.apache.org/).

-[2]: *Everybody can get access to somebody else's big data, often public, but very few are producing their own.*
+[2]: *Everybody can get access to somebody else's big data, often public, but very few are producing their own big data.*

 -----